scottgonzalez/jquery-ui-extensions/README.md

 ## jQuery UI Extensions ##

-See the README's in each folder for documentation.
+See the README in each folder for documentation.